 Ladies and gentlemen, to say we are in a complicated selling environment is an understatement.
 Customers today don’t need you the way they used to.
 Today’s buyer is more informed, educated, savvy and impatient than ever before.
 With information overload, status quo bias, high call complexity, confusing policies, purchase hassle factors and growing variability in rep and customer language, it’s no wonder only the most motivated salespeople are surviving.
 So how can you possibly stand apart from competitors in this dog-eat-dog world?
-Advocacy is the answer.
+Customer advocacy is the answer.

-Become a customer’s champion through advocacy
+Become a customer’s champion through customer advocacy

 Advocacy isn’t just taking responsibility for a customer’s problem anymore.
 While advocacy does mean assuming responsibility for issue resolution, it also means acting as a consultant for the customer, showing empathy where appropriate and transparency where needed.
 Customers want you to solve a problem or meet a need for them.
 In return, leading companies need to figure out the best way to provide solutions to problems and find ways of fulfilling their customer’s needs with a stronger value proposition than their competitors.